Tyrone and Monaghan draw at Healy Park

 Moments earlier, Tyrone were penalised when Brian Kennedy clattered Beggan as he tried to keep Paul Donaghy's effort out during a frantic end to the game in appalling conditions in Omagh.

-Tyrone were also reduced to 14 men after Footballer of the Year Kieran McGeary was shown a second yellow card late on for a high tackle.
+Tyrone were also reduced to 14 men after Footballer of the Year Kieran McGeary was shown a second yellow card late on.

 But with substitute Darragh Canavan adjudged to have picked the ball off the ground, the Healy Park crowd fell silent in anticipation of a winning free from Beggan deep in injury time.